Can Rabbits Eat Popcorn?

 Ensure your rabbit has access to fresh, clean water.

-Hydration is important for helping to move food through the digestive system.
+Hydration is vital for helping to move food through the digestive system.

 3. Maintain Fiber Intake